willGuimont/willGuimont.github.io/photo.md

 ---
-layout: page
+layout: archive # page
 title: Photography
 permalink: /photo/
-# category: photo
+category: photo
-# tagline: "it's all about perception."
+tagline: "A picture is worth a bunch of words, like a lot of words"
 ---